 In July 2018, Dr. Sharrard became the University of Pittsburgh’s first Director of Sustainability.
 Dr. Sharrard helped to create the office while at GBA and had actively shaped the campus-wide sustainability plan.
 As Director, Dr. Sharrard is expanding the university’s existing sustainability protocols and engaging more faculty and staff in sustainable practices.

 She notes that while newer and returning residents live in the city proper, the sustainability ethos of the entire region could move further and faster if organizations partnered across the state, pulling in independent towns, communities, and companies currently disconnected from the green building movement.

-“I look forward to being part of this vast implementation of well-informed, triple bottom line-conscious changes and places in our region.
-Reflecting Pittsburgh, GBA and I have a proclivity towards action.
-While it’s important to spend time investigating the appropriate way to approach, implement, and/or evaluate something, I look forward to making it happen – and for very many people to reap the environmental, equity, health, beauty, and economic benefits of those efforts for centuries to come.”
+“I would love to see Pittsburgh become internationally recognized as a preeminent city for truly and actively interdisciplinary environmental innovation,” says Sharrard.
+“While it’s important to spend time investigating the appropriate way to approach, implement, and/or evaluate something, I look forward to making it happen – and for very many people to reap the environmental, economic, and health benefits of those efforts for centuries to come.”